HackYourFuture/databases/Week1/QA_PREP_EXERCISE.md

 - You should be able to list all the recipes.
 - You should be able to list recipes under a single category (Salads, Mexican, etc).

+Some questions you can ask yourself:

+- Which entities can you spot in the above problem ?
+- Which tables do you need to create to store the above data?
+- What are the relationships between those entities?

 There's a short video[1] explaining how relationships work, and you can use this for inspiration.
 We will expand this topic the following week.

 [1] https://www.youtube.com/watch?v=C3icLzBtg8I